Want a Library of Things in your London neighbourhood?

 How it works: Up and running

-Once a new Library of Things site has launched, there's a lot of ongoing work to do to make sure that the Things stay in good nick, that local people come to borrow on a regular basis and that the day-to-day admin is sorted.
-We as Library of Things do the lion's share of this work.
-The host community & site does some of the work too –so we give a percentage of every daily borrow fee back to that community.
+Once a new Library of Things has launched in a neighbourhood, there's ongoing work to do to make sure that the Things stay in good nick, that local people come to borrow on a regular basis and that the day-to-day admin is sorted.
+Here’s how we propose we work together to make that happen:

 Library of Things' responsibilities

 We take care of the boring stuff.
 We operate the fully insured Thing borrowing service, including:

 Digital customer service